eclipse/paho.mqtt.m2mqtt/README.md

 Since that time, the MQTT Client had some changes and has been adapted to .NET **nanoFramework**.

+Since that time, the MQTT Client had some changes and has been adapted to .NET nanoFramework.

 ## Build status

 | Component | Build Status | NuGet Package |